uclaml/PhyGCN/README.md

 chmod +x script.sh
 ./script.sh
 ```
+Use `CUDA_VISIBLE_DEVICES=0` if multiple GPUs are available.
 The test accuracy on the 10 splits will be collected in result.txt

 # Acknowledgement
 This repo is built upon [Hyper-SAGNN](https://github.com/ma-compbio/Hyper-SAGNN).